loodakrawa/SpriterDotNet/README.md

 * Variables
 * Tags
 * Character maps
+* Animation Blending

 ## How to use it
-1. Extend SpriterAnimator<TSprite, TSound> with generic parameters being the concrete types for the framework you're using and o verride ApplySpriteTransform and PlaySound methods
+1. Extend SpriterAnimator<TSprite, TSound> with generic parameters being the concrete types for the framework you're using and override ApplySpriteTransform and PlaySound methods
 2. Obtain a string with the SCML data
 3. Get a Spriter instance with SpriterParser.Parse
 4. Instantiate your SpriterAnimator class with the desired Entity